ldstep/ldstephensnet/content/notes.md

 ---

+May 1, 2025, at 3:23:32 PM

+I occasionally switch from Alfred to Raycast.
+When I do, I also run Keyboard Maestro for automation.
+But when I'm using Alfred, most of my automation is handled through its workflows, so I don't need Keyboard Maestro.

+That's why I switch: I prefer Alfred over Raycast, but I like Keyboard Maestro better than Alfred for automation.
+Today I decided to stop switching.
+I'm sticking with Alfred and using Keyboard Maestro for automation.
+Each app gets to do what it does best.

+---

 April 26, 2025, at 10:37:05 AM

 Script to run npm start in the terminal

 -- Change this to your actual project path set projectPath to "/Users/your-username/Path/To/Your/Eleventy/Site"